OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/05-reading-a-temp-sensor.md

 <!-- // TODO: Image of a temperature sensor -->

+The TMP36 is a bog standard temperature sensor with a few important specs: voltage offset, operating range, scale factor, and resolution.
 Typically, temperature sensors include a voltage offset to account for negative temperatures.
-In addition, there will be a limit to the sensor's operating temperature, in our case the TMP36 will withstand a temperature range from -40°C to 125°C. Another important parameter of the temperature sensor is its scale factor, which is 10 mV/°C for the TMP36.
-The resolution of a sensor is the smallest change that it can detect.
+This means 0°C won't correspond to 0V, and in the case of the TMP36, 500mV corresponds to 0°C. The sensor's operating temperature is the range in which it'll record accurate data, in our case the TMP36 will withstand a temperature range from -40°C to 125°C. Another important parameter of the temperature sensor is its scale factor, which is 10 mV/°C for the TMP36.
+The resolution of a sensor is the smallest change that it can detect - it actually ends up being a combination of the sensor's innate resolution and the resolution of the reading device.

 The resolution of the measurement also depends on how the microcontroller interprets analog input.
 In our case, the ATmega's `analogRead()` function has a 10-bit resolution (1024 steps), allowing for the smallest detectable change to be 4.88mV, assuming the input voltage is 5V.